 Fires caused by craftsmen or contractors often have serious consequences.
 It is in most cases hot work that is involved.
 Hot work is work that develops heat or causes sparking, such as cutting, welding, soldering or the use of heat guns.
 Over the years, this type of work has been the cause of many conflagrations.
 The fires are caused by heat transmitted by conduction through metals, spray from grinding or spatter from welding.
 Fire starts when the hot surface comes into contact with combustible material.
 Fires often start in concealed spaces.
 Since the fire is not detected immediately, it has time to grow and spread.
 When it is finally detected, it is often too late.

+For more information, see CFPA Guideline No 12:2012 F.

 Arson

 Arson is a common cause of fire.
 It is most usual for fires to be started outdoors.
 Other common areas where fires are started are basements and stairways.
 In many cases, arson can be prevented by relatively simple measures.
 Make sure that unguarded rooms are kept locked and that combustible waste is not piled up along the facades or stored in open containers.
 Make sure that waste containers are not stored below windows or in front of doors - especially escape routes.

+For more information, see CFPA Guideline No 1:2010 S.

 Candles

 Common causes of fires are candles or tealight candles.
 It is easy for a candle in a combustible holder to be forgotten, or for the candle to flare up and ignite a curtain or something similar.
 The management of the business should decide whether or not it is permitted to use candles in the workplace.
 If candles are permitted, rules should be established to regulate under what conditions they can be used.